infn-datacloud/ansible-role-docker_run/README.md

 Environment variables
 --------------
+Environment variables are supported and passed via TOSCA Template as a list on the form FOO=BAR Varaible(s) are copied down into a file .env that is used to start the container.
 ```
-env_file: path to file containig a list of environment variables on the form FOO=BAR
+env_file: /opt/{{ appname }}/.env  --> path to file containig a list of environment variables on the form FOO=BAR
 ```

 Dependencies
 ------------